lurgh/infinitive-jkp717/README.md

 #### Unimplemented features

 I don't use the thermostat's scheduling capabilities or vacation mode so Infinitive does not support them.
 Reach out if this is something you'd like to see.

-#### TBDs

-This code has been adapted for zoned systems from extensive previous work of others.
-I (author of zoning enhancments) have not yet been able to test everything and have received very little feedback.

-In particular we still need to look into the following:
-  * Not sure whether heating mode is reflected correctly in the UI or API
-  * Still working on reporting automated zone damper status
-  * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but the acutal zone configs may be encoded in there somewhere
-  * rebase to Will1604 fork or pick up backend comms changes and API enhancements
-  * more updates to README

 #### Issues
 ##### rPi USB stack